xc1974/X-12-Series/README.md

 # X-12-Series Project
-The last project by xc11
+The last X-Series project by xc11

 Hey everyone!
 I’m Yasion (xc11)!
 A student who loves exploring the internet.
 This project marks my fifth year participating in it.
 From the XC-X 10th anniversary to the X-11 Series, this is now the X-12 Series.